t-haruki122/MinecraftBE-ServerUpdater/README.md

-# Minecraft BDS (Bedrock Dedicated Server) Updater for Win & Linux
+# Minecraft BDS (Bedrock Dedicated Server) Updater

 ## Description
-This python script can download (&replace) Dedicated Server of Minecraft Bedrock Edition.
+This python script can download (&replace) BDS.
-It has 4 options of version and 2 ones of downloading.
 **DO NOT use this for DoS purposes.**

+It has some options like below.

 ### version options:
 0. Windows Release